AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 ## Running the sample project

 Let's have a look at what we're going to build.
 First off, clone the [embed-sdk-full-editor-tutorial](#) sample from GitHub and navigate to the project directory.
-Locate the `src/.env` file and replace the `VITE_API_KEY` with your Embed SDK API Key:
+Locate the `src/.env` file and replace the placeholder string in the `VITE_API_KEY` with your Embed SDK API Key:

 ```bash
 VITE_API_KEY="your-api-key-here!"